 Get support at home

-You can get support and care from the British Red Cross to help you live independently at home or when you return after a stay in hospital.
+The British Red Cross home care services will provide you with the support and care to help you when you return after a stay in hospital.

 This page is available in Welsh (Cymraeg).

-If you're returning from hospital, we make sure you have everything you need for your first 24 to 72 hours back at home.
+If you do need help returning home from hospital, we'll collect you and make sure you have everything you need for your first 24 to 72 hours back at home.

-We may then provide up to 12 weeks of support depending on the level of help you need.
+We may then provide up to 12 weeks of support to help you recover as quickly as possible.

 We'll assess your needs and help you decide what goals you want to achieve with our help.